 Prevention is important in reducing the impact, complications and suffering caused by chronic conditions.
 Building consumer health literacy and awareness is fundamental in the prevention and management of chronic conditions; particularly among disadvantaged communities.
 End-of-life care must also be integrated into chronic conditions management.

-As the South Eastern NSW PHN, COORDINARE has a key role to play in improving coordinated and comprehensive care for the prevention and management of chronic conditions in the region.
+As the South Eastern NSW PHN, COORDINARE has an important role to play in improving coordinated and comprehensive care for the prevention and management of chronic conditions in the region.

 Working with general practice and primary care providers, COORDINARE aims to build more integrated models of care for consumers, increasing consumer capacity for self-management and prevention.